‘The worms are waiting!’

 The film’s easy listening score was composed by Bruno Nicolai.
 The original Italian title is La notte che Evelyn uscì dalla tomba.

-Anthony Steffen (The Crimes of the Black Cat; Tropic of Cancer; Evil Eye), Marina Malfatti (Seven Bloodstained Orchids; All the Colors of the Dark), Erika Blanc (Devil’s Nightmare; Mark of the Devil, Part II), Giacomo Rossi-Stuart (Kill Baby, Kill; Reflections in Black).
+The movie stars Anthony Steffen (The Crimes of the Black Cat; Tropic of Cancer; Evil Eye), Marina Malfatti (Seven Bloodstained Orchids; All the Colors of the Dark), Erika Blanc (Devil’s Nightmare; Mark of the Devil, Part II), Giacomo Rossi-Stuart (Kill Baby, Kill; Reflections in Black).

 England: Alan (Anthony Steffen) is a wealthy aristocrat who has just been released from a mental institution following the death of his wife, redheaded Evelyn.
 Having caught Evelyn making out with an unknown man prior to his institutionalisation, the psychotic Alan begins luring redheaded women to his home to torture and kill them, apparently as a means to deal with his grief and inability to get revenge on his deceased wife.